lionelburgbach/Lab_SMTP/README.md

 This project is a SMTP client written in Java.
 It's possible to send forged emails to a group (like a Prank).
 The sender is chosen randomly inside a group (a groupe contains at least 3 people).
 You can edit the configuration with files victims.utf8, messages.utf8 and config.properties.

+## Client

+Lab_SMTP is a maven project, if you want run it with no IDE, you can use the jar file in the directory target.
+You have to change configuration files and in the main directory (where you have pom.xml) use the command **mvn clean package**.

+You will find **SMTP-1.0-SNAPSHOT-standalone.jar**

+To run the prank you just have to use the cmd : **java -jar SMTP-1.0-SNAPSHOT-standalone.jar**

 ## Mock server

 The mock server used in this project is **https://github.com/tweakers/MockMock**, we only use the jar file here.